 1000 GOURMET

 The service here can be hit or miss, but the Napoli-style pizza is consistently delicious.
-1,000 Gourmet has another location in Italy - fittingly in Naples.
+There’s usually a wait, but add your name and they get through the wait list pretty quickly.
+1,000 Gourmet has another location in Italy – fittingly in Naples.

 ANTICO FORNO